ansible-collections/community.aws/docs/community.aws.config_delivery_channel_module.rst

 Synopsis
 --------
-- Module manages AWS Config rules
+- This module manages AWS Config delivery locations for rule checks and configuration info.